devopslibrary/dl-frontend/lessons/jenkins-ha.md

 Additionally, we're going to set up Jenkins the RIGHT way, in full HA mode, with two masters sitting behind a load balancer.

-Before we begin, we'd like to give a quick shout out to [Hired.com](http://www.hired.com/devopslibrary) for being kind enough to sponsor our Jenkins course.
-If you aren’t familiar with Hired, it’s a great company that completely reverses the traditional job search, by having companies apply to you, instead of you always doing the tedious work of applying.

-Thousands of companies look to Hired to connect with the best of the best in our field, like you!
-OH.
-And if you do end up signing up through our [personal  link](http://www.hired.com/devopslibrary), and landing a new job, Hired will give you a 2k bonus for being a loyal supporter of the DevOps Library!

 Getting Started
 ---------------
 Alright, let’s go ahead and get started.
 First, we're going to spin up two